personal projects

 Visual Editor with ImGui

-One of the most important things Denis and I talked about was having a very clear and easy to use UI.
+One of the most important things Denis and I talked about was having a very clear and easy-to-use UI.
 We used ImGui to create a simple yet effective UI with their custom draw commands.
-With these commands we could create a simple visual editor and space for editing variables.
+With these commands, we could create a simple visual editor and a space for editing variables.

-The biggest thing we could add for this project was a visual indicator of where the camera was and what the camera was moving.
-We quickly decided to use ImGuizmo due to the compatibility with ImGui and the simple implementation.
-With this tool, you could easily create and manipulate the camera to the desired direction, rotation or even size that you wanted, creating seemless motion with minimal effort.
+An important feature we added for this project was a visual indicator of where the camera was and what it was moving.
+We quickly decided to use ImGuizmo due to its compatibility with ImGui and the simple implementation.
+With this tool, the user could easily create and manipulate the camera to the desired direction, rotation, or even size, creating seamless motion with minimal effort.

-To optimize our integration and stability of transfering data between projects we decided to create our own file format where we would serialize all relevant information such as keyframes, frame amount and transformations.We also made our component with a light-work so that we could easily transport the component from our tool solution, to our game project solution without extraordinary work.
+To optimize our integration and stability of transferring data between projects, we decided to create our own binary file format where we would serialize all relevant information.
+Such as keyframes, frame amount, and transformations.We also made our tool component not rely on any code in this project, making it easy to move it into our game project at a later stage without requiring any extra work.

-With the file format done, we the creator to have a safe way of saving, opening files and restarting, which is why we created a way to do just that during run-time, shown in the video to the right.
+With the file format done, we wanted to have a safe way of saving, opening files, and restarting from scratch.
+Which is why we created a way to do just that during run-time, shown in the video to the right.

 Saving and opening a custom file format